luover/weekly/Rust-weekly-next.md

 A (micro) framework for building bare-metal AMP (Asymmetric Multi-Processing) applications
 3. [Graphene](https://github.com/Toure/Graphene) -
 A backup solution for the distributed enterprise platforms of today.
+4. [shipcat](https://github.com/Babylonpartners/shipcat) - A standardisation tool and security layer on top of kubernetes to config manage microservices